kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/mysql_driver_python.md

 ![alt text](https://kevinli-webbertech.github.io/blog/images/database/pyCharm.png)

+* Make sure you create a Python virtual environment.
-If not, then you are likely to see the following issue **"module not found"** issue, you will  need to uninstall two packages,
+* If not, then you are likely to see the following issue **"module not found"** issue, you will  need to uninstall two packages,

 `pip uninstall mysql-connector`